Salmon in Lime Sauce

 Helen Vail marinates salmon and vegetables in a pleasant lime mixture, then tucks individual portions into foil packets.
 "I like to serve them with grilled skewers of corn-on-the-cob rounds, mushrooms and cherry tomatoes," adds the Glenside, Pennsylvania cook.

 Total TimePrep: 10 min. + marinating Grill: 15 min.

 - 1/4 cup canola oil

 - 2 green onions, thinly sliced

 - In a small bowl, combine the first four ingredients.
-Pour half of the marinade into a large resealable plastic bag; add the salmon.
-Seal bag and turn to coat.
-Add the tomato, pepper and onions to remaining marinade; refrigerate fish and vegetables for 30 minutes.
+Pour half of the marinade into a large bowl.
+Add the salmon and turn to coat.
+Add the tomato, pepper and onions to remaining marinade; cover and refrigerate fish and vegetables for 30 minutes.

 - Drain and discard marinade from fish and vegetables.
 Place each salmon fillet and about 1/3 cup vegetable mixture on a double thickness of heavy-duty foil (about 18 in. square).
 Fold foil around mixture and seal tightly.

-Originally published as Salmon in Lime Sauce in Quick Cooking March/April 2002, p10
+Originally published as Salmon in Lime Sauce in Quick Cooking March/April 2002